 Alexis: I associate the West Village with people who have been here for a while, like yourself, who have managed to hold on to their homes, and very wealthy people.

 BES: Very wealthy.
 And it’s all white.
 It never was like that.
 It just makes me kind of crazy because sometimes people look at me like, what are you doing here?
 I wish that I could move to a city.
-Also, the theater has changed.
+Also, the theatre has changed.
 Broadway—if you walk in Times Square, east of 8th Avenue, it’s a mess.
 It’s all these shows that cost hundreds of dollars to see, and you have all these tourists.
 So, all these wonderful shows that are Off-Broadway, they’re dwindling.
-Charles Ludlam’s theater, the last theater he had, was on Sheridan Square and we could run for months, which was fabulous.
+Charles Ludlam’s theatre, the last theatre he had, was on Sheridan Square and we could run for months, which was fabulous.

 Alexis: You worked with Ludlam for many years?

 BES: He was a very, very brilliant man.
 Utterly brilliant, with a facility with language like I’ve never heard before, or since.
 He wasn’t just articulate, he was eloquent.
 And he could tell you what was going on inside of him.
 He was a wonderful director because he was a wonderful actor.
 He was with Theatre of the Ridiculous, with John Vacarro.
 They had an argument and Charles left.
 I left with him.
 I was rehearsing something that didn’t go to performance, and Vacarro stole the play and put it on.
 But Charles put it on with a different name, he called it When Queens Collide.
 [She laughs.]
 But he was just very gifted.